-Wholly owned subsidiary Investment in associates
+Wholly owned subsidiary Investment in associates Investment in associates

-16. RISK MANAGEMENT
+17. RISK MANAGEMENT

 Liquidity risk

 The company's risk to liquidity is a result of the funds available to cover future commitments.
 The company manages liquidity risk through an ongoing review of future commitments and credit facilities.
 Cash flow forecasts are prepared and adequate utilised borrowing facilities are monitored.